walters954/lightning-challenges-community-challenges/README.md

 1. Navigate to `contributors/` directory
 2. Create a folder with your GitHub username (e.g., `contributors/your-github-username/`)
+3. Copy the profile template:
+    ```bash
+    cp contributors/_template/profile.json contributors/your-github-username/profile.json
+    ```
-3. Create a `profile.json` file with your information (see template in `contributors/_template/`)
+4. Fill out your information (see [Contributor Profiles](#contributor-profiles))

 ### Step 2: Create a Challenge

-1. Navigate to `force-app/main/YOUR_GITHUB_USERNAME/`
-2. Create a new folder for your challenge: `CHALLENGE_NUMBER-challenge-name/`
+1. Copy the challenge template:
+    ```bash
+    cp -r templates/challenge-template force-app/main/YOUR_USERNAME/CHALLENGE_NUMBER-challenge-name/
+    ```
+2. Rename and update files according to the [Challenge Structure](#challenge-structure)
-3. Use the challenge template from `templates/challenge-template/`
+3. Follow the template README for detailed implementation steps
-4. Include all required files (see [Challenge Structure](#challenge-structure))

 ### Step 3: Test Your Challenge

-1. Test your template (should compile but fail tests)
+1. Test your template (should compile but fail tests):
+    ```bash
+    cat YourChallengeNameTemplate.cls | sfdx force:apex:execute
+    ```
-2. Test your solution (should pass all tests)
+2. Test your solution (should pass all tests):
-3. Use the command: `cat your-file.apex | sfdx force:apex:execute`
+    ```bash
+    cat YourChallengeNameSolution.cls | sfdx force:apex:execute
+    ```

 ### Step 4: Submit Your Contribution

-1. Create a pull request with your changes
+1. Create a pull request using the provided template
-2. Include a description of your challenge
+2. Fill out all required sections in the PR template
 3. Wait for review and feedback

 ## 📁 Challenge Structure